 On Monday, the FBI arrested 33-year-old Paige Thompson in connection with the hack.
-Thompson is a former engineer for Amazon Web Services, the bureau confirmed to Cheddar.
+Thompson is a former engineer for Amazon Web Services.

 "The people who are developing these systems — or working with them — are going to have intimate knowledge of them, and understand the code and the vulnerabilities.
 That's not something, when they leave an organization, they forget," Alex Hamerstone, a governance, risk, and compliance lead that the information security firm TrustedSec, told Cheddar.